TheRealSaltyChips/Rules/README.md

     * No cap limit
     * User scripts disabled
     * Respawn warnings disabled
-2. The server will default to Dallas, TX, except if the following is true:
+2. The server will default to Dallas, TX.
-    * GMs may declare their team to be an "Eastern team" before Week 1 games are played.
-This declaration cannot be reversed.
-    * If two "Eastern teams" play against each other during the regular season, the match will default to an ABBA server split on each team's declared home server.
     * Dallas-2 should only be used in the event that the primary Dallas server is unavailable or experiencing significant connectivity issues.

 ## Article III - Rosters

 ### Section 1 - Rosters
 1. Each franchise will have a roster of 8 players.
 Four of which will be designated as "Majors" and four for "Minors".
-2. If a player is dropped from a team due to gross inactivity they will be ineligible to join any MLTP team except the one they were dropped from.
+2. If a player is dropped from a team due to inactivity they will be ineligible to join any MLTP team except the one they were dropped from.
     * Gross inactivity includes not showing up to games, practices, as well as not returning messages from team members and commissioners.
     * Declaring an intention to quit MLTP or TagPro will also allow a GM to designate the drop as Gross Inactivity.
-    * Players may their appeal gross inactivity status to the CRC.
+    * Players may appeal their gross inactivity status to the CRC.
 3. GMs can complete roster transactions using the Roster Form.
    * The Roster Form is used for call ups, drops, bids, and loans.